libbitcoin/libbitcoin-system/doc/sphinx/blockchain.rst

 :func:`fetch_block` and Composed Operations
 -------------------------------------------

+libbitcoin provides a convenience function :func:`fetch_block` to wrap the details of fetching a full block.
+These kind of operations that wrap a bunch of other operations are called *composed operations*.

 A general :ref:`design principle of libbitcoin <intro_design>` is to keep the implementation simple and not pollute class interfaces.
 Instead composed operations wrap lower level class methods to simplify common operations.